hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 certificate.
 The client offers the certificate for authentication by the server and the client can authentic the server the same way as in Strict TLS.
-This provides a defence for both parties against active surveillance, providing end-to-end confidentiality.
+This provides a defence for both parties against active surveillance, providing bi-directional authentication and end-to-end channel confidentiality.

-## IP Based ACL on the Master
+## IP Based ACL on the Primary

-Most DNS server implementations offer an option to configure an IP based Access Control List (ACL), which is often used in combination with TSIG based ACLs to restrict access to zone transfers on master servers.
+Most DNS server implementations offer an option to configure an IP based Access Control List (ACL), which is often used in combination with TSIG based ACLs to restrict access to zone transfers on primary servers.

-This is also possible with XoT but it must be noted that as with TCP the implementation of such and ACL cannot be enforced on the master until a XFR request is received on an established connection.
+This is also possible with XoT but it must be noted that as with TCP the implementation of such and ACL cannot be enforced on the primary until a XFR request is received on an established connection.

 If control were to be any more fine-grained than this then a separate port would